At least 31 dead in floods, landslides in south Philippines | Science-Environment

 Five people were missing in Datu Blah Sinsuat, according to the town's mayor, Marshall Sinsuat, and Sinarimbo said four others were reported missing elsewhere.

-A rescue team was deployed to a tribal village called Kusiong at the foot of a mountain in Datu Odin Sinsuat to check on reports that floods and landslides also hit houses in the community, Sinarimbo said, adding there were no immediate reports of casualties.
+A rescue team was deployed to Kusiong, a tribal village at the foot of a mountain in Datu Odin Sinsuat, to check on reports that floods and landslides also hit houses in the community, Sinarimbo said.
+There were no immediate reports of casualties, he said.

-The unusually heavy rains that flooded several towns in Maguindanao and outlying provinces overnight in a mountainous region with marshy plains were caused by Tropical Storm Nalgae, which was expected to blow into the country's eastern coast from the Pacific Ocean on Saturday morning, according to forecasters.
+The unusually intense rains that flooded several towns in Maguindanao and outlying provinces in a mountainous region with marshy plains were caused by Tropical Storm Nalgae, which was expected to slam into the country's eastern coast from the Pacific Ocean on Saturday, according to forecasters.

-Floodwaters rapidly rose in many low-lying villages, forcing some villagers to climb onto their roofs, where they were rescued by army troops, police and volunteers, Sinarimbo said.
+Floodwaters rapidly rose in many low-lying villages, forcing some residents to climb onto their roofs, where they were rescued by army troops, police and volunteers, Sinarimbo said.

-He added that many areas, which have not been flooded for years, like Cotabato city where he lives, were swamped overnight.
+He said many of the swamped areas had not been flooded for years, including Cotabato city where he lives.

-"In one area in Upi only the attic of a school can be seen above the floodwater," said disaster-response officer Nasrullah Imam, referring to a flood-engulfed town in Maguindanao.
+"In one area in Upi only the attic of a school can be seen above the floodwater," disaster-response officer Nasrullah Imam said, referring to a flood-engulfed town in Maguindanao.

 About 5,000 people were protectively evacuated away from the path of the storm, which was not expected to strengthen into a typhoon as it approached land, government forecasters and other officials said.

 About 20 typhoons and storms batter the Philippine archipelago each year.
-It's located in the Pacific "Ring of Fire," a region along most of the Pacific Ocean rim where many volcanic eruptions and earthquakes occur, making the Southeast Asian nation one of the world's most disaster-prone.
+It is located on the Pacific "Ring of Fire", a region along most of the Pacific Ocean rim where many volcanic eruptions and earthquakes occur, making the nation one of the world's most disaster-prone.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)